-Think of laser engraving as precise, computer-controlled woodburning art, and you’ll get the idea.
-Visual depth, shadow and contrast are all created as power to the laser beam varies during use.
+Think of laser engraving as precise, computer-controlled woodburning art and you’ll get the idea.
+Visual depth, shadow and contrast are all created as power to the computer-controlled laser beam varies during use.
 In woodworking projects that I’ve had laser engraved, the depth of surface texture changes by about 1/32-inch from dark areas to light ones.
 Here’s the process of making it happen as part of your projects:

 How to Include Laser Engraving in Your Wood Projects

 Step#1: Select an image or create a design.
 Hi-resolution digital photos are best.
 Also, any computer-ready design or lettering can be rendered with a laser.

 Step#2: Contact a laser engraving contractor and discuss your intentions.
 Costs for engraving in wood range between 70 to 90 cents per square inch of lasered area, plus $15 to $25 setup fee.
 Lasers are often limited in the size of material they can handle, so ask how big of a piece of wood can be accommodated.

 Step#3: Deliver computer files or visual items to your laser contractor.
 The more digital preparation you do ahead of time, the cheaper the job will be for you.
 Email transmission is ideal.
 Don’t send an image as part of a text message because this will reduce the quality of the image too much.